education.vic.gov.au

 Students also studying at Virtual School Victoria, Victorian School of Languages or Centre for Higher Education Studies

-Students undertaking subjects by correspondence tuition through Virtual School Victoria (VSV) (formerly Distance Education Centre Victoria) or the Victorian School of Languages (VSL) should be counted by their home school as part-time students.
+Students undertaking subjects by correspondence tuition through Virtual School Victoria (VSV) (formerly Distance Education Centre Victoria) or the Victorian School of Languages (VSL) may be counted by their home school as part-time students.

 Centre for Higher Education Studies (CHES) provides high-achieving and high-ability senior secondary students with an option to undertake select VCE subjects and/or a tertiary-level Higher Education Study subject.

-Schools should use Figure 2 to determine and claim the appropriate time fraction (FTE) for students undertaking combinations of units studied at the school and VSV/VSL/CHES.
+Schools must use Figure 2 to determine and claim the appropriate time fraction (FTE) for students undertaking combinations of units studied at the school and VSV/VSL/CHES.

 Saturday language classes conducted by the VSL are to be disregarded in calculating a student’s time fraction at a school.